MrChromebox/website/docs/fwscript.md

 *   Install/Update the RW_LEGACY firmware (allows dual booting of ChromeOS + Linux)
 *   Install/Update coreboot/UEFI Full ROM firmware (for running Linux/Windows without ChromeOS)
+*   Backup Current Firmware (to local filesystem or USB device)
+*   Flash Custom Firmware (from local filesystem or USB device)
 *   Set the Boot Options (GBB Flags) (only for stock ChromeOS firmware)
-*   Set the device's Hardware ID (only for stock ChromeOS firmware)
+*   Set the device's Hardware ID (for both stock and UEFI firmware)
-*   Remove the ChromeOS Developer/Recovery mode Bitmaps (only for stock ChromeOS firmware)
-*   Restore the ChromeOS Bitmaps (only for stock ChromeOS firmware)
 *   Restore the Stock Firmware (only for devices which have not reached EOL)
+*   Clear UEFI NVRAM (only for UEFI Full ROM firmware)

 At startup, the Firmware Utility Script will automatically detect the device, OS, and current firmware details, and show a customized menu options based on this information.
 Some options may be greyed-out/disabled for some devices.
 Because most of these operations are being done to normally read-only parts of the firmware, the firmware write protect will need to be removed for most of the script's functions.
 This is documented for each function below, and the script will likewise check and display the write-protect state for each function that requires it to be disabled.